Ajith Kumar: 1999–2008

-Ajith started 1999 with Ramesh Khanna's Thodarum and Sundar C's romantic drama Unnaithedi opposite Malavika.
-S. J. Suryah's thriller Vaalee, which portrayed Ajith in a dual role for the first time in his career, became one of his biggest hits at that time.
-The film told the story of a deaf-mute brother setting his eyes on his younger brother's wife, with Ajith's portrayal of the two brothers winning him his first Filmfare Award for Best Actor – Tamil.
-Furthermore, Ajith's portrayal of the brothers was also praised, with critics claiming that the film was an "instant classic", with Ajith showing that he is a "talented actor".
-The two following roles in the drama films Anandha Poongatre and Nee Varuvai Ena also brought Ajith plaudits for his portrayals.
+Kumar started 1999 with Ramesh Khanna's Thodarum and Sundar C's romantic drama Unnaithedi opposite Malavika.
+S. J. Suryah's thriller Vaalee, which portrayed Kumar in a dual role for the first time in his career, became one of his biggest hits at that time.
+The film told the story of a deaf-mute brother setting his eyes on his younger brother's wife, with Kumar's portrayal of the two brothers winning him his first Filmfare Award for Best Actor – Tamil.
+Furthermore, Ajith's portrayal of the brothers was also praised, with critics claiming that the film was an "instant classic", with Kumar showing that he is a "talented actor".
+The two following roles in the drama films Anandha Poongatre and Nee Varuvai Ena also brought Kumar plaudits for his portrayals, with the latter film featuring him in a guest role alongside Parthiban.
 His 25th and final film before the new millennium was Amarkkalam, directed by Saran and featuring Shalini, whom he married shortly after the film.
-Amarkkalam told the story of a neglected child who grew up and failed to show feelings of love and affection, becoming a gangster in the process, with Ajith's depiction of his rogue character appreciated by critics.
+Amarkkalam told the story of a neglected child who grew up and failed to show feelings of love and affection, becoming a gangster in the process, with Kumar's depiction of his rogue character appreciated by critics.